-Two monitoring visits were made to a single observation point to check on the 2015 location and status of the Catfish Lake bald eagle nest.
+One monitoring visit was made to a single observation point to check on the 2016 location and status of the Catfish Lake bald eagle nest.
+On 14 March an adult female bald eagle appeared to be on the nest.
+No other observations were obtained.